TcMenu/tcMenu/embedCONTROLFx/README.md

-# JavaFX UI that connects using tcMenuAPI
+## embedCONTROL UI JavaFX version

-Contained in this package is a JavaFX user interface that can connect to a remote device running tcMenu using either a serial port or ethernet.
+Contained in this package is the source code for the complete user interface that connects to a remote device running tcMenu, as long as the board is using one of the supported Serial or Network based plugins.

-To get started with this just create a project in your favourite Java IDE and import the maven file `pom.xml`.

-Run it by starting the `SimpleFxApp` class.
-It should work on any desktop platform.

-You can simply try this by building the `remoteControlSerial` example packaged with the tcMenu library.

-This is not designed to be a full product, but rather to show a starting point of how to use the Java API.
+It is built with every release and available from the releases page, it ships as an installed  with an extended validation certificate for Windows, Notarized for macOS and as a package for Debian / Ubuntu Linux.
+We'll announce the Android and iOS versions soon.